My Raspberry Bakewell Tart Squares are a tasty, easy to make twist on a traditional British teatime treat.

 I am not a fan of Earl Grey tea, so I wasn’t sure about this particular combination.
 However, the jam doesn’t taste specifically of Earl Grey tea, all I could taste was a glorious balance of citrus and bergamot enhancing all the raspberry goodness.

+Of course you can!
+Strawberries definitely work well.
 Prefer Blueberries?
-Don’t miss my Lemon and Blueberry Bakewell Tart Squares Recipe!
+Don’t miss my Lemon and Blueberry Bakewell Tart Squares Recipe.

 My Raspberry Bakewell Tart Squares are lovely served just as they are for tea or a snack, or turn them into dessert by serving them with a scoop of good vanilla ice cream alongside.
 If raspberries are in season, I tumble a few of them over top as well.